 The small but infinitely punchy Bush Theatre programmes a raft of demanding, strong new writing.

+Bush Theatre boasts two performance spaces: an 144-seater main house, which can play in traverse, thrust and end-on configurations, and a smaller studio.
+The shows on offer are generally new plays, with the odd revival of a forgotten late twentieth-century drama.
 The theatre also continues on its search for and support of new writing with the Bush Green initiative, which allows unsolicited playscript submissions.

 Ticket prices are in the £15-£20 mark and there are usually concessions and offers on shows, including the three for two season offer.
 Locals and students also get discounts.

 The cosy, welcoming bar and cafe, with its floor-to-ceiling bookshelves filled with play texts, reminds a little of the original library and the cafe serves up some nice light bites and has free wifi.
 In summer, theatregoers can soak up some rays in the Bush's usually-packed outdoor seating area.

 |Transport:||Tube: Shepherd’s Bush Market/Shepherd's Bush; Rail: Shepherd's Bush|